Vaccinating During Pregnancy Has Become Even More Urgent As ICU Beds Fill Up

 Why COVID-19 can be especially dangerous during pregnancy

-It's an especially dangerous situation when a pregnant woman gets a symptomatic case of COVID-19, notes Turrentine, as he breaks down the statistics.
+It's an especially dangerous situation when someone who's pregnant gets a symptomatic case of COVID-19, Turrentine notes, as he breaks down the statistics.

-Medical professionals and scientists don't know exactly why pregnant women are at such high risk when they become infected with the virus, but they are concerned that this population is especially vulnerable because so many remain unvaccinated.
+Medical professionals and scientists don't know exactly why those who are pregnant are at such high risk when they become infected with the virus, but they are concerned this population is especially vulnerable because so many remain unvaccinated.

-Since April 2021, the CDC has recommended vaccines for anyone who is pregnant, as the best way to protect them and their babies from the coronavirus.
-Although people who are pregnant were excluded from the initial clinical trials of the three COVID-19 vaccines authorized for use in the U.S., significant data gathered since then have shown the shots to be safe and effective in this group.
+Since April, the CDC has recommended vaccines for those who are pregnant as the best way to protect them and their babies from the coronavirus.
+Although people who are pregnant were excluded from the initial clinical trials of the three COVID-19 vaccines authorized for emergency use in the U.S., significant data gathered since then has shown the shots to be safe and effective in this group.

 Turrentine says it's important to stress that the benefits of getting vaccinated far outweigh any kind of risk.
 Especially for someone who is pregnant, he says, the costs of not getting vaccinated are just too high.